heapwolf/pkp/README.md

 ## SYNOPSIS
-This is a specification that leverages Public Key Infrastructure to build trust networks for distributed software.
+This is a specification and implementation that leverages Public Key Infrastructure to build  trust networks for distributed software.

 ## SIGNING WORKFLOW

 ### Step A
 `USER A` creates a signing request (this includes `USER A`'s public key and a hash of the codebase)

 ```
 pkp request
 ```

 ### Step B
 `USER A` adds a signer in which `pkp` emails a link alerting `USER B` to the request

 ```
 pkp request signer dominic@dominictarr.com
 ```

 ### Step C
 `USER B` passes the link to `pkp` to sign the request in which `pkp` emails `USER A` with the signed request.

 ```
 pkp request sign http://git.io/bOeLyA
 ```

 ### Step D
 `USER A` can then add the signed request to their `pki.json` file and republish with `+S.n` in the new version where `n` is the next signing.

 ```
 pkp request accept ...